 I came down with a stomach bug last week.
 First I figured it was morning sickness revisited.
 Then I realized it was something much more persistent and all over.
 Next I began to think back over my recent dietary missteps.

 Before you were pregnant, you probably didn’t think twice about enjoying a tuna-fish sandwich, a salad sprinkled with blue cheese or a glass of red wine.
 After all, tuna is brimming with protein, blue cheese contains bone-building calcium, and red wine in moderation can benefit your heart.
 But now that you’re expecting, these foods could pose a health risk to you and your growing baby, which is why it’s important to know exactly which foods and beverages you should avoid.
-These important food facts will help you make safe choices.

 Like most people, we Americans adore what caffeine does—it gives us that jolt from a Coke, that mild kick from a Hershey’s bar, that boost from a coffee break.
 No wonder the average American adult consumes 200 milligrams of caffeine daily, almost 75 percent of it from coffee, and the rest from tea (15 percent), soft drinks (10 percent) and chocolate (2 percent), according to the Center for Science in the Public Interest, a nonprofit group in Washington, D.C.
 Even pregnant women who deny themselves champagne or cigarettes hesitate to give up their beloved morning cup of coffee.